-Infusion-related reactions presenting as hypersensitivity/allergic reaction, anaphylaxis, or cytokine release syndrome as well as inhalation-related reactions presenting as allergic reaction (e.g., bronchospasm that may manifest with wheezing and/or respiratory distress) are designated as Adverse Events of Special Interest (AESIs).
+Infusion-related reactions presenting as hypersensitivity/allergic reaction, anaphylaxis, or cytokine release syndrome are designated as Adverse Events of Special Interest (AESIs).

 Infusion of biological products including monoclonal antibodies may be associated with the development of infusion-related reactions that can occur during and/or within hours of the infusion.
 Symptoms of infusion-related reactions may be related to immediate hypersensitivity (allergic reaction, anaphylaxis) or cytokine release syndrome.
 Symptoms of cytokine release syndrome may include, but are not limited to, fever, tachypnea, headache, tachycardia, hypotension, all types of rashes including flushing, and/or hypoxia.